thkl/Homematic-Virtual-Interface/plugins/LogitechHarmony/README.md

 }
  ```

  If you got a real HUE Bridge, setup the hue_plugin_name to the name of the hue plugin of this layer.
-So all your lights will also mapped.
+So all your lights will also be mapped.
 This is because the Harmony Hub can only handle on HUE Bridge.